bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

      cp /etc/samba/smb.conf /usr/config/backupconfig/etc/samba/smb.conf

 ### Test the newly installed server
-At this point the server should be fully installed and can be reactivated with the following command
+At this point the server should be fully installed.
+Run the **testparm** command to check that the new samba configuration is correct and compatible with the new version of samba.

+     testparm

+The server may be reactivated with the following command

      /etc/init.d/samba start

-Check to see if the smbd process is running by running the following command.
+Check to see if the smbd process is running by using the following command.
 Multiple instances of smbd should be active.